byuitechops/for-the-strength-of-developers/Handbook/7. Employee Exit Process/Departing Employees - ${NAME}.md

 First off, thank you for your time and diligence serving the people of BYU-Idaho and its affiliates.
 To ensure a smooth exit, please be sure to complete the following:

 To utilize this, please copy the Markdown code for this project and create a Markdown file for this.
 Please replace ${NAME} with your name.
+Insert the Markdown file in [this repo](https://github.com/byuitechops/the-wall-of-the-fallen).

 To actually check things off, please insert an X between [ ].